sherafyk/codebook/GFM (Markdown) Guide.md

 **Why GFM?** It allows you to create well-formatted content *without* writing HTML/CSS.
 You can add headings, **bold** text, links, tables, and more using simple punctuation characters.
 The result is easier-to-read source text and nicely rendered content on GitHub.

+> [!NOTE]
-> **Note:** GitHub.com automatically renders Markdown in your repository and in communications.
+> GitHub.com automatically renders Markdown in your repository and in communications.
 GFM is based on the CommonMark specification, so it’s standardized.
 However, some **features and rules vary slightly by context** (for example, line breaks work differently in an issue comment vs. a README file).
 We’ll point out these differences as we go.

 ---